 The Teaching Practicum gives students the opportunity to get a feel for classroom teaching; this experience often includes attending lectures, giving one or two lectures, creating tests, holding office hours, and grading tests or assignments.
-TAing broadens students' background in different domains of Psychological and Brain Sciences, and it is one of the important ways in which graduate students contribute to the University teaching mission.
+TAing can also broaden students' background in different domains of Psychological and Brain Sciences, and it is one of the important ways in which graduate students contribute to the University teaching mission.
 TAs are not expected to substitute for faculty by teaching whole courses nor substantial portions of courses.
 The teaching practicum is intended to be a learning experience; faculty should provide students with specific feedback when students give lectures or take on other pedagogical duties.
-Once TA assignments are made, usually shortly prior to the start of the new semester, a student should arrange to meet with the faculty instructor with whom they will be working to discuss expectations and schedule.